 Our long-time General Manager from the Philippines, Wendy Villar, with Outsourcing Angel CEO & Founder Linh Podetti.

-Hiring a virtual assistant in the Philippines can be a rewarding experience for business owners.
-But it’s important that you first understand the unique cultural aspects that shape their behavioural tendencies and work ethic—so you know how to work well with a virtual assistant.
+But it’s important that you first understand the unique cultural aspects that shape their behavioural tendencies and work ethic—so that you know how to work best with them.

 Their innate sense of gratitude, strong ties to family, the instinct for community effort, and more—all these things are values you can harness to take your business to greater heights.